The BoRG-$JWST$ Survey: Abundance and Mass-to-light Ratio of Luminous $z=7-9$ Galaxies from Independent Sight Lines with NIRSpec: The and UVLF s from Independent Sight lines

 \section{The \lowercase{$z\sim8$} and \lowercase{$z\sim9$} UVLF\lowercase{s} from Independent Sight lines}

-We use data from the BoRG-\jwst\ survey -- the combination of \jwst\ Cycle 1 programs GO 1747 (PI: Roberts-Borsani) and GO 2426 (Co-PIs: Bagley and Rojas-Ruiz) -- to re-calculate the $z\sim8$ and $z\sim9$ galaxy UVLFs previously derived using \hst\ imaging alone by \cite{rojas-ruiz_probing_2020} and \citet{leethochawalit_uv_2023} (hereafter RR20 and L23, respectively).
-Specifically, we employ the redshifts and UV absolute magnitudes of the 11 confirmed $z=7-9$ sources from Table 1 of \citet[][hereafter RB24]{roberts-borsani_borg-jwst_2024} resulting from NIRSpec observations over eight independent fields, and the non-targeted photometric candidates but part of the UVLFs from RR20 and L23.
-For consistency, we adopt the redshift bin division of RR20, namely $7.0<z\leq8.4$ and $8.4<z<10$ for the $z\sim8$ and $z\sim9$ UVLFs, respectively.
+We use data from the BoRG-\jwst\ survey -- the combination of \jwst\ Cycle 1 programs GO 1747 (PI: Roberts-Borsani) and GO 2426 (Co-PIs: Bagley and Rojas-Ruiz) -- to recalculate the $z\sim8$ and $z\sim9$ galaxy UVLFs previously derived using \hst\ imaging alone by \cite{rojas-ruiz_probing_2020} and \citet{leethochawalit_uv_2023} (hereafter \citetalias{rojas-ruiz_probing_2020} and \citetalias{leethochawalit_uv_2023}, respectively).
+Specifically, we employ the redshifts and UV absolute magnitudes of the 12 confirmed $z=7-9$ sources from Table 1 of \citet[][hereafter \citetalias{roberts-borsani_borg-jwst_2025}]{roberts-borsani_borg-jwst_2025} resulting from NIRSpec observations over nine independent fields, and the photometric candidates that were not targeted but are part of the UVLFs from \citetalias{rojas-ruiz_probing_2020} and \citetalias{leethochawalit_uv_2023}.
+For consistency, we adopt the redshift bin division of \citetalias{rojas-ruiz_probing_2020}, namely $7.0<z\leq8.4$ and $8.4<z<10$ for the GO 2426 $z\sim8$ and $z\sim9$ UVLFs, respectively, and $7.5<z<8.5$ from \citetalias{leethochawalit_uv_2023} for the GO 1747 $z\sim8$ UVLF.
 Below we describe the UVLF calculations for the corresponding datasets of the BoRG-\jwst\ survey.
 For reference, in addition to providing our best estimates of the UVLF, we also present the hard lower limits on the number densities obtained by counting only spectroscopically confirmed galaxies, divided by the full survey volume.
-We note that these are very conservative because our spectroscopic follow-up was restricted to a subset of less than half of the photometric candidates \citep{roberts-borsani_borg-jwst_2024}.
+We note that these are very conservative because our spectroscopic follow-up was restricted to a subset of less than half of the photometric candidates \citep{roberts-borsani_borg-jwst_2025}.